View Phyllis Brown's Obituary on https://www.burlingtoncountytimes.com/ and share memories

 |

-Phyllis A. (Weeks) Brown of Florence passed away Saturday, May 4, 2019, at Samaritan Hospice Inpatient Unit in Mount Holly.
+Phyllis (Weeks) Brown passed away Saturday, May 4, 2019, at Samaritan Hospice Inpatient Unit in Mount Holly.
 She was 84.

+She was a lifelong resident of Florence and graduated salutatorian from Florence Township High School, Class of 1959.

+When Phyllis was a girl, she had a pony named Starlight and a terrier named Tiny.
+After high school Phyllis married her high school sweetheart and dedicated her life to her family.
+She was a faithful Jehovah's Witness and spread his Good News for the last 55 years.
+She will missed dearly by the Burlington and Mount Holly congregations.

+The family would like to thank Samaritan Hospice for the wonderful care and support they provided to Phyllis.

-Relatives and friends are invited to her viewing from 7 to 9 p.m.
-Tuesday, May 7, and from 10 to 11 a.m.
-Wednesday, May 8. at the Dennison Funeral Home, 214 W. Front St., Florence, N.J.
+Her funeral service will begin at 11 a.m.
+Wednesday, May 8 (today), at the Dennison Funeral Home, 214 W. Front St., Florence, where relatives and friends will be received by the family from 10 to 11 a.m.

-In lieu of flowers, donation in Phyllis 's name may be sent to JW.org.
+In lieu of flowers, donations in Phyllis's name may be sent to www.jw.org or to Samaritan Hospice, 5 Eves Dr., Suite 300, Marlton NJ 08053.

-To offer condolences to the family, please visit the web site listed below.Dennison Funeral Home,
+To offer condolences to the family, please visit the funeral home's web site below.Dennison Funeral Home,

 Florence